 - Protect friends and family.
 Secondhand smoke isn’t just a nuisance, it’s also a serious health concern.

 - Freedom.
 Not being dependent on cigarettes or nicotine anymore.
 No more having to leave friends or an event to find a place to smoke.

-What People are saying about Tobacco Talk
+What People are Saying about Tobacco Talk

 “The tobacco cessation program at UW has been essential in my efforts to quit smoking.
 Colin has been the best support I could have asked for, and I am truly grateful.
 He walked me through the entire process and helped me establish a plan.
 This plan was what helped me realize I could quit smoking.
 I hope you continue to offer this program in the future for other tobacco users at UW, because it works.
 I owe Colin, the program, and UW a big thank you for helping me!”

-Tobacco Talk Blog
+Tobacco Talk Articles